andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 > [!todo]- not exam relevant
 > Not exam relevant, rarely used, but sometimes really helpful.

-The walrus operator `:=` combines assignment and returning the value for further use.
+The walrus operator `:=` does the assignment and returns the value for further use.
 This can be helpful to reduce code duplication, especially with conditions or loops.
 The walrus operator can also be combined with augmented assignment.

 ```python
 # Without Walrus Operator